Foods to taste when in Iceland – Wild Voyager Blog

 Icelandic fish stew

-The idea of fish stew came from using and mixing leftovers of other Icelandic foods.
-Today, fine dining restaurants prepare this dish by adding their modern twist to it.
-However, if you want to eat a layman, simple ingredients like fish, potatoes, onion, butter, and milk can make a classic plokkfiskur.
+The idea of fish stew came from using and mixing leftovers from other Icelandic foods.
+Today, fine dining restaurants prepare this dish by adding a modern twist to it.
+However, if you want to eat like a layman, simple ingredients like fish, potatoes, onion, butter, and milk can make a classic plokkfiskur.

 Icelanders also add a small amount of Béarnaise sauce to enhance the taste further.